Description

 Research and Ideation

-The research and production of this piece involved an in-depth review of current literature on essential tremors, with particular attention to emerging findings that suggest Purkinje cell degeneration may play a central role in the development of these tremors.
-Visual references of Purkinje cells were studied to ensure their structure was represented accurately and clearly for a non-expert audience.
-Throughout the process, the layout was iterated multiple times, with content and visuals refined in tandem to improve clarity, flow, and readability.
-All design decisions were made in alignment with a cohort-selected style guide, allowing the spread to function as part of a cohesive, visually consistent booklet while maintaining a calm and approachable tone appropriate for patient education.
+This piece involved an in-depth review of current research on essential tremors, with a focus on emerging evidence that Purkinje cell degeneration may play a key role.
+Visual references were used to make sure these cells were represented accurately and in a way that’s easy to understand for a general audience.
+The layout went through several iterations, with content and visuals refined together to improve clarity and flow.
+Design choices followed a cohort style guide, so the spread fits within a cohesive booklet while maintaining a calm, approachable tone for patient education.

 References